marcdotson/category-captainship/README.md

     Implications of Category Captainship
   - extend and apply across multiple chains, markets, locations and categories to get better understanding of overall effects
-  - Models:
-      * Hierarchical Difference in Differences
-      * Synthetic Control
-      * Synthetic Difference in Differences
+  - Use hierarchical diff in diff model

 ### Data